pigoz/mplayer2/DOCS/man/en/mplayer.rst

     See also ``--use-filename-title``.

 --use-filename-title
     Set the window title using the media filename, when not set with ``--title``.
 Supported by X11-based video output drivers.
 See also ``--title``.

 --vm
     Try to change to a different video mode.
 Supported by the dga, x11, xv, sdl and directx video output drivers.
 If used with the directx video output driver the ``--screenw``, ``--screenh``, ``--bpp`` and ``--refreshrate`` options can be used to set the new display mode.

 --vsync
     Enables VBI for the vesa, dfbmga and svga video output drivers.

---wid=<window ID>
+--wid=<ID>
     (X11, OpenGL and DirectX only)
     This tells MPlayer to attach to an existing window.
 Useful to embed MPlayer in a browser (e.g. the plugger extension).
 Earlier this option always filled the given window completely, thus aspect scaling, panscan, etc were no longer handled by MPlayer but had to be managed by the application that created the window.
 Now aspect is maintained by default.
     If you don't want that use ``--no-keepaspect``.

 --xineramascreen=<-2-...>
     In Xinerama configurations (i.e. a single desktop that spans across